AntonioFeijaoUK/real-unicorns-com/docs/index.md

 ---

-## mini-game crypto-challenge
+## Mini-game crypto-challenge

-Welcome to the crypto-challenge version g34m892-nrf.
+Welcome to the crypto-challenge version g34m892-nrf (STILL WIP).

 First of all, cand you find where the challenge is?
 I can say that is in the `us-west-1` region.